 \subsection{Procedure}

 Participants received a link to an experimental web application through Prolific.
 They had to use a desktop or laptop computer, which was strictly enforced through the web application.
+First, participants read a consent form, which detailed inclusion and exclusion criteria, data handling procedures (anonymized and stored on encrypted hard drives), and remuneration.
+After providing informed consent, participants entered basic demographic information and read instructions.\footnote{\rev{The demographics questionnaire and all instructions are included in the supplementary materials.}} The instructions described the general nature of the reading and testing stages, and details on how to use the specific techniques being tested.

-First, they entered basic demographic information and read instructions.
-Next, they completed the reading stage for all documents.
-There was no time limit for the reading stage, however, to focus on the effect of the different techniques rather than the number of responses, participants could only leave 3 AI margin notes (or receive 3 responses from the AI assistant, depending on the technique).
+Next, they completed the reading stage.
+There was no time limit, but to focus on the effect of the different techniques rather than the number of responses, participants had to leave 3 AI margin notes (or receive 3 responses from the AI assistant, depending on the technique).
 After reading the document, they answered 10 questions about their experience and 1 question about their prior knowledge of the document's content.
 They repeated this for the other documents, then answered 2 questions about their overall preferences.
-They also described other study aids they used for the test, such as taking a screenshot of the document or writing notes outside of the reading interface.

 Two hours later, the participant was invited to return for the test stage.
 Given the lower reading difficulty of the documents, we increased the difficulty of the test by making it closed-book and restricted to 60 seconds.
+After completing all tests, participants described other study aids they used, such as taking a screenshot of the document or writing notes outside of the reading interface.